pingidentity/pingidentity-devops-getting-started/docs/deployment/deploymentPatterns.md

 #### Orchestration
 Depending on your operating pattern, changes here may be delivered through a rolling update or by configuration replication.

+## Using the PingFederate Terraform provider

+Terraform updates should trigger server replication to the engine nodes at the end of the PingFederate configuration pipeline.

+The admin server should use a persistent volume so it can recover the same admin configuration as before if the pod is restarted.
+If the clustered engine pods are restarted, they'll refresh their configuration from the admin server during startup.
+See the below section for details on how to configure a persistent volume.

+The Terraform configuration should be managed in a repository separate from infrastructure and server profile configuration.
+Changes made to the PingFederate server via Terraform require replication to PingFederate engine nodes as the final step of configuration and don't require rolling restarts to the PingFederate deployment for changes to take effect.

+For more information on using the PingFederate Terraform provider, see the [getting started guide](https://terraform.pingidentity.com/getting-started/pingfederate/).

 ## PingFederate Data Mount